caBattista/Memology/README.md

 # Meme Sugesstor
-A Discord Plugin that indexes your meme folder and suggest to you memes based on embeddings created by llama3.2-vision
+A Discord Plugin that indexes your meme folder and suggests to you memes based on embeddings created by llama3.2-vision